simonpacis/WriteLater/README.md

 How to?

 Eventually I'll probably bundle it as a phar, but the project is not set up for that at the moment.
-So, I recommend you put the entire directory in a script collection directory somewhere (e.g.
+So, I recommend you put the entire WriteLater directory in a script collection directory somewhere (e.g.
 Documents/Scripts/WriteLater), and create a file with the following contents:

 ```